Understanding and managing your leads

 Viewing and managing leads on web

-If you're using the web platform, you can switch to an interactive table view by clicking the icon with nine dots.
+On the web platform, you can switch to an interactive table view for more advanced lead management.
+Click the nine dots icon in the Leads section to enter this view.

 -